NVIDIA/NeMo-Guardrails/docs/user_guides/input_output_rails_only/README.md

 ```

 ```
-Hi there!
-As a bot for the ABC Company, I can answer any questions you may have about company policies and procedures.
-How can I assist you?
+Hello!
+I can answer any questions you have about the ABC Company.
+How can I help you?
 {'type': 'input', 'name': 'self check input'}
 {'type': 'dialog', 'name': 'generate user intent'}
 {'type': 'dialog', 'name': 'generate next step'}
 {'type': 'generation', 'name': 'generate bot message'}
 {'type': 'output', 'name': 'self check output'}
 {'type': 'output', 'name': 'check blocked terms'}
 ```

 At the same time, using all the rails can trigger several LLM calls before generating the final response as can be seen below.